-Significant restrictions remain on placing reinsurance business offshore, with local compulsory cessions diminishing the possibility to diversify risk.
+Significant restrictions on placing reinsurance business offshore remain in Indonesia, with local compulsory cessions diminishing the possibility to diversify risk.
 This creates high local exposure in the event of, for example, a natural disaster.

 - As of 1 January 2016, Indonesian insurers are required to place all reinsurance of motor, health, personal accident, credit, life and surety business ("simple risks") with Indonesian reinsurers.
-The Indonesian regulator, the Otoritas Jasa Keuangan (OJK), specifies only a few limited exceptions to this restriction. - For other insurance business ("non-simple risks"), a minimum of 25% of the (re)insurance must be placed with domestic (re) insurers. - "Non-simple risks" and exempted "simple risks" must run through a tiered declinature procedure before they can be placed with foreign (re)insurers.
+The Indonesian regulator, the Otoritas Jasa Keuangan (OJK), specifies only a few limited exceptions to this restriction. - For other insurance business "non-simple risks", a minimum of 25% of the (re)insurance must be placed with domestic (re) insurers. - "Non-simple risks" and exempted "simple risks" must run through a tiered declinature procedure before they can be placed with foreign (re)insurers.

-In June 2020, the Indonesia financial regulator issued a new regulation to gradually remove market access barriers for foreign reinsurers by the end of 2022, but on the condition that an agreement between Indonesia and the market of the reinsurer's domicile is in place.
-The financial regulator is currently in the process of identifying applicable agreements and this threatens to create an unlevel playing field between foreign reinsurers.
-As agreements are already in place for the US, Australia and Japan, this condition would likely disadvantage European reinsurers at the expense of a healthy market competition in Indonesia.
+Regulation POJK No. 39/2020 gradually removed market access barriers for foreign reinsurers since the end of 2022, but on the condition that an agreement between Indonesia and the market of the reinsurer's domicile is in place.
+This threatens to create an unlevel playing field between foreign reinsurers.
+As eligible trade agreements are already in place for the US, Australia, Japan and the European Free Trade Association (EFTA), this condition would likely disadvantage EU reinsurers at the expense of healthy market competition in Indonesia.